SSWConsulting/SSW.Rules.Content/rules/Do-you-have-a-YOLO-Day/rule.md

 YOLO Day should be incentivised for staff to do something productive or fun (e.g. skydiving, windsurfing or house hunting).
 This is also a great way to allow for staff to share their experiences with fellow colleagues or friends, whilst promoting the benefits available from their business.

+An extra day of unaccruable leave ideally should not damage the business financially and in turn can be  promoted within your Employment Procedures or Guidelines as part of recruitment or as a marketing tool for promoting work culture.

 Sky Diving:

 ![](ThinkstockPhotos-dv617062-1.jpg)